A Bible Study by Jack Kelley

 For to us a child is born, to us a son is given, and the government will be on his shoulders.
 And he will be called Wonderful, Counselor, Mighty God, Everlasting Father, Prince of Peace.
 Of the increase of his government and peace there will be no end.
 He will reign on David’s throne and over his kingdom, establishing and upholding it with justice and righteousness from that time on and forever.
 The zeal of the LORD Almighty will accomplish this.(Isaiah 9:6-7)

 But the people weren’t ready for such a King.
 So before He could ascend to the throne He had to humble Himself, become a voluntary servant, and accept an almost impossibly difficult assignment.
 This Jesus, Who being in very nature God, did not consider equality with God something to be grasped, but made himself nothing, taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, he humbled himself and became obedient to death – even death on a cross!
 (Phil.
-2:6-8) He had do die for our sins so we could be made Holy enough to receive Him as our King.
+2:6-8) He had do die for the sins of the people so they could be made Holy enough to receive Him as their King.

 After the introduction of sin into the world the quality of life on Earth quickly deteriorated to such an extent that mankind was no longer able to live under such a righteous King as He.
 Had He not chosen to die in our place, He would have had to execute us all to satisfy the debt of sin we owed Him.
 So it was either Him or us and He chose Him.